-As a librarian, you must figure out a way to display only relevant and actual information on your e-library computers at all times.
-If readers or students can’t trust the information they get from your e-library, they would rate your library bad or possibly never come back again.
+As a librarian, you must figure out a way to display relevant and actual information on your computers at all times.
+If readers can’t trust the information, they would rate your library bad or possibly never come back again.

 Like I pointed out earlier, social media is often the starting point for every trend or news.

-Applications like twitter, facebook and Instagram are usually the first places any author, musician, politician or anybody at all, go to announce his/her next move in their career.
+Applications like Twitter, Facebook, and Instagram are usually the first places any author, musician, politician, or anybody at all.
+They are platforms that announce the next move in their career.

 This is important especially for audiences who are great fans of their products such as fiction novels.
-In fact, many authors will first post about any a new release before actually conducting a press conference if there is ever one.
+In fact, many authors will first post about a new release before conducting a press conference.
+If there is ever one.

 You need to be convincing enough to persuade people to explore your library.
 Sometimes, your e-library might have everything but lack a librarian with good marketing skills.